RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-23.0.0---2023-03-06.md

   - the User dialog displays available connections in alphabetical order.
 - Connection dialog:
   - users can now add new driver properties with the applied filter in the Driver Properties tab.
-- Data Editor:
-  - edit shortcuts are no longer available for read-only tables.
 - Administrators can grant access to all shared connections to the User team by changing one parameter in the configuration file;
 - The shared project is now selected by default in the Create connection dialog in the Administration;
 - Different bug fixes and enhancements have been made.